 The next three items refer to any change that occurred in the TPL under EAN due to benefit changes, actual experience or assumptions.
 Benefit changes, which are reflected immediately in PE can be positive, if there is a benefit improvement for existing Plan members, or negative if there is a benefit reduction.
-For the year ended June 30, 2020, there were no benefit changes to be recognized.
+For the year ended June 30, 2021, there were no benefit changes to be recognized.

 The next item to be recognized is the portion of current year changes in TPL due to Plan experience.
 The portion to recognize in the current year is determined by spreading the total experience change over the remaining service life of the entire Plan membership.
-For the year ended June 30, 2020, the remaining service life is 3.38.
+For the year ended June 30, 2021, the remaining service life is 3.75.

 The last item under changes in TPL is changes in actuarial assumptions.
-The change in TPL due to changes in actuarial assumptions is spread over the remaining service life of the entire Plan membership just like Plan experience in the prior paragraph.
+There were changes in assumptions since the last Measurement Date based on an actuarial experience study for the period July 1, 2016 to June 30, 2020.
+The change in TPL due to changes in actuarial assumptions is spread over the remaining service life of the entire SLRP membership just like Plan experience in the prior paragraph.